BOARD OF TRUSTEES

 Vice-Chairperson

-Peter Chapman, CEO of Urban Policy Innovations LLC, is a seasoned economic development strategist with over 20 years of executive leadership.
-He advises public and private clients across the Midwest and Eastern Caribbean on strategies to diversify regional economies and revitalize under-invested communities .
-Previously, he founded and directed a U.S. Treasury-certified Community Development Financial Institution, was a senior strategist at Abt Associates—leading a national HUD HOPE VI case study—and led economic development efforts for Denver and Detroit, generating 4,600 new jobs and driving downtown Detroit’s resurgence.
+Peter Chapman, CEO of Urban Policy Innovations LLC, is an economic development strategist with 20+ years of leadership experience.
+He advises clients in the Midwest and Eastern Caribbean on economic diversification and community revitalization.
+Previously, he founded a U.S. Treasury-certified CDFI, led economic development in Denver and Detroit—creating 4,600 jobs—and served as a senior strategist at Abt Associates on a national HUD HOPE VI study.

-Chapman holds a B.A. from Wesleyan University, an M.P.P. from Tufts University, and completed graduate real estate finance studies at MIT.
-He’s also vice chair of the Center for Creative Partnerships (SC), advises Renaissance Equity Partners, and recently guided a U.S. Virgin Islands economic agency to national recognition—underscoring his impact in affordable housing, mixed-income revitalization, and equitable community growth.
+He holds a B.A. from Wesleyan and an M.P.P. from Tufts, with additional studies at MIT.
+He is vice chair of the Center for Creative Partnerships, advisor to Renaissance Equity Partners, and has guided a U.S. Virgin Islands economic agency to national recognition.

 Col. Alexander Conyers

 Col. Alexander Conyers, U.S. Army (Ret.), is the 13th President of South Carolina State University.
-A 1989 alumnus with a B.A. in Criminal Justice, he brings over 28 years of military leadership experience—rising from private to colonel—across global assignments including the Pentagon, South Korea, Afghanistan, and Guantanamo Bay .
+A 1989 alumnus with a B.A. in Criminal Justice, he brings 28 years of military leadership, serving worldwide from the Pentagon to Afghanistan, before retiring as a colonel in 2016.

-An active alumnus, he’s chaired SC State’s Board of Visitors and Alumni committees and was inducted into the ROTC Hall of Fame.
-He holds master’s degrees from the University of South Carolina and Troy University
+An active alumnus, Col. Conyers has chaired alumni committees, was inducted into the ROTC Hall of Fame, and holds master’s degrees from the University of South Carolina and Troy University.

 BOARD OF DIRECTORS AND ADVISORY COUNCIL